DavidKRichter/dsc-film-project/README.md

 I define the market size of a film genre as the total box office grosses of films belonging to that genre and I define a genre's Expected Return On Investment as the difference of total box office grosses and production budgets across the genre, divided by the genre's production budget total.

-In addition to calculating estimates of market size and ROI for genres as a whole, I also calculate estimates of market share and profitability for productions of different sizes, focusing on seven, eight, and nine figure productions.
+In addition to calculating estimates of market size and ROI for genres as a whole, I also calculate estimates of market size and profitability for productions of different sizes, focusing on seven, eight, and nine figure productions.

 ## Methodology

 To calculate estimates for these parameters, I used three data sets.
-The first data set, from the-numbers.com, includes the production budgets, and domestic and worldwide grosses for almost six thousand movies from 1915 to 2020.
-I used two additional databases, TheMovieDB and IMDB, to find genre information for almost a third of these films, and limited my sample to only movies made from 2000 to 2020--yielding a data set of 1691 movies.
+The first data set, from [the-numbers.com](https://www.the-numbers.com/), includes the production budgets, and domestic and worldwide grosses for almost six thousand movies from 1915 to 2020.
+I used two additional databases, from [TheMovieDB](https://www.themoviedb.org/) and [IMDB](https://www.imdb.com/), to find genre information for almost a third of these films, and limited my sample to only movies made from 2000 to 2020--yielding a data set of 1691 movies.

 In order to identify and correct for bias in this smaller data set, I identified the factors by which the gross and ROI statistics had been scaled--both for the data set as a whole and for productions of different sizes.
 Overall, the reduced data set over-represented movies with higher ROIs--it's likely that because they were more successful they were more likely to have genre information attached in the other databases.
 By dividing the gross and ROI statistics for each segment of the data by the appropriate scaling factor, I was able to correct for my data set's bias towards profitable films, yielding a more realistic estimate of Expected Return on Investment.